 What is Peroneal Tendinopathy?

 Peroneal tendinopathy is a progressive, overuse injury affecting the outside of the foot and ankle.
-It can present acutely as Peroneal tendinitis or become chronic and develop into a tendinopathy over time.
+It can present acutely as peroneal tendinitis or become chronic and develop into a tendinopathy over time.
 Classically this condition is seen in runners.
-However, it is also common in sports requiring repetitive jumping or change of direction on the outside of the foot e.g. basketball, skiing, dancing, ice skating.
+However, it is also common in sports requiring repetitive jumping or a change of direction on the outside of the foot e.g. basketball, skiing, dancing, ice skating.

-They play an essential role in supporting the arch of the foot, stabilising the ankle and creating propulsion for walking, running and jumping.
+The peronei play an essential role in supporting the arch of the foot, stabilising the ankle and creating propulsion for walking, running and jumping.

 Tendinopathy or Tendinitis?